abstools/abstools/website/src/site/sphinx/manual/semantic-lifting.rst

 | ② The value of the function parameter ``i`` replaces the placeholder
   before the query is executed.

+| ③ The parameter ``o`` is converted into an RDF resource IRI and
+  inserted as subject of the two search triples.

-| ③ The query will return a one-element list containing ``"world"``.
+| ④ The query will return a one-element list containing ``"world"``.

+| ⑤ The query will return a one-element list containing ``"hello"``.

-.. note:: The following caveats apply to query parameters:
+.. note:: The following caveats apply to SPARQL queries with
+          parameters:

-          - Integer numbers beyond the range of the Java ``long`` type lead to a run-time exception
+          - Querying for integer numbers beyond the range of the Java ``long`` type results in a runtime exception rather than silently wrong query results

-          - String parameters are susceptible to SPARQL injection; see the note at the bottom of the `documentation
+          - Queries are susceptible to SPARQL injection; see the section "SPARQL Injection Notes" at the bottom of the `documentation
             <https://jena.apache.org/documentation/query/parameterized-sparql-strings.html>`_
             of the underlying Jena library.